Table of Contents

 After completing 120 semester hours of education, including 24 hours in accounting and business, a candidate may apply for the exam via the NASBA website.
 To obtain credit for passing the exam, all four portions must be given within an 18-month rolling period with a score of at least 75.

-South Carolina Experience Requirements for the CPA License
+South Carolina Experience Requirements

-You can either work for a year in public accounting, government, or private sector, logging 2,000 hours, or obtain five years of experience teaching accounting at authorized colleges and universities in South Carolina.
+To meet the South Carolina CPA experience requirements, you can either work for a year in public accounting, government, or private sector, logging 2,000 hours, or obtain five years of experience teaching accounting at authorized colleges and universities in South Carolina.

 Before beginning satisfying the experience requirement, complete at least 24 semester hours of the 36 semester hours of accounting courses required for licensure; according to South Carolina Board policy, you cannot receive credit for qualifying experience until you have completed these credits (which must include basic classes in tax, auditing, managerial accounting, and cover financial accounting at the 300 (Junior) level or higher).
 The career department at your college will assist you in locating appropriate experience.
 There are two options for satisfying the experience requirement: